parisollie/React-Drinks/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-# Alcoholic beverage search engine, recipes, and AI-powered generation -19
+# Drink Finder, recipes, and AI-powered generation -19

 This application contains the following knowledge: